beginners-machine-learning-london/intro_to_unsupervised_ml_with_AWS_Sagemaker/README.md

 8. Create an AWS Quicksight account
 9. Configure AWS Quicksight using the [my-manifest.json file](https://github.com/beginners-machine-learning-london/intro_to_unsupervised_ml_with_AWS_Sagemaker/tree/master/exercises/quicksight) to visualise your model output on a map

+> **IMPORTANT NOTE**: Make sure to shut down your sagemaker notebook instance after you are done.
+Otherwise, you will get charged for it per hour.
+It will not shut down automatically.
+For training, you will provision a new instance, however that second instance will stop running after the training job is finished.

 ## Featured technologies

 - [Python](https://www.python.org/): Python is a programming language that lets you work more quickly and integrate your systems more effectively.